 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Gilbert Bradshaw is a partner at Wilson & Oskam, LLP, a boutique securities law firm in New York City and Irvine, California.
-Bradshaw’s securities regulation experience includes assisting small to mid-sized technology companies raising billions of dollars from private equity firms, venture capitalists, and his specialty, self-directed initial public offerings.
+Gilbert Bradshaw is a partner at Wilson & Oskam, LLP, a boutique securities law firm in New York City and Irvine, Calif.
+Bradshaw’s securities regulation experience includes assisting small to mid-sized technology companies raising billions of dollars from private equity firms, venture capitalists and his specialty, self-directed initial public offerings.

-Bradshaw began his legal career in the New York office of Chadbourne & Parke, LLP where he represented a variety of bank clients such as Citigroup, HSBC, RBS, Credit Suisse, and JPMorgan.
-Later he managed outside counsel at an international mining company with public and private entities in Latin America, Africa, the U.S., Canada, and the Caribbean.
+Bradshaw began his legal career in the New York office of Chadbourne & Parke, LLP where he represented a variety of bank clients such as Citigroup, HSBC, RBS, Credit Suisse and JPMorgan.
+Later he managed outside counsel at an international mining company with public and private entities in Latin America, Africa, the United States, Canada and the Caribbean.

 Bradshaw earned his BA in History (with honors) from Brigham Young University and earned his JD from the BYU Law School.
-After practicing for a few years, he earned an LLM in business taxation from the UCLA Law School.
-Prior to teaching at USC Gould, he taught securities regulation at Whittier Law School.
+After practicing for a few years, he earned an LLM in business taxation from the University of California, Los Angeles Law School.
+Prior to teaching at USC, he taught securities regulation at Whittier Law School.

 FACULTY IN THE NEWS